Celebrate Human Achievement Day!

 Our most awesome achievement is the creation of our own moral characters, cultivating in ourselves the virtues of rationality, personal responsibility, courage, discipline, fortitude, integrity, independent judgment, and benevolence.

-Third, a Human Achievement Day would help create a fundamental shift in the culture, replacing today’s cultural pessimism, nihilism, and anger with optimism, purpose, joy in achievement, and benevolence.
-Focusing on achievement, sharing with others a commitment to creating a future world as it can and should be, leaves no room for the “Identity Politics,” “Us against them” polarization, and outright hate and violence we see in our world today.
+Third, a Human Achievement Day would help create a fundamental shift in the culture, replacing today’s cultural pessimism, nihilism, anger, impotence, despair, and malevolence with optimism, purpose, joy in achievement, empowerment, hope, and benevolence.
+Young people especially thirst for the latter vision which gives them confidence that thir lives will be worth living.
+Focusing on achievement, sharing with others a commitment to create a future world as it can and should be, leaves no room for “Identity Politics,” “Us against them” polarization, and outright hate and violence we see in today’s world.

-Consider the sort of attitude that would be inculcated in our culture by a Human Achievement Day.
+Consider the attitudes that would be inculcated in our culture by a Human Achievement Day.
 Thomas Edison tested 6,000 filaments before finding one that kept his lightbulb glowing.
 He didn’t consider these 6,000 failures but, rather, as successes in discovering materials that didn’t work!
-In today’s parlance, we say it’s best for entrepreneurs, if necessary, to “fail fast and fail forward” so they can move on to ultimate successes.
-Henry Ford started two companies that failed before he started Ford Motors!
+Today, we say it’s best for entrepreneurs, if necessary, to “fail fast and fail forward” so they can move on to ultimate successes.
+Henry Ford had two companies that failed before he started Ford Motors!

-Fourth, Human Achievement Day would lay the cultural and moral groundwork for policy forms necessary to unleash our prosperous and healthy future.
+Fourth, Human Achievement Day would lay the cultural and moral groundwork for policy reforms necessary to unleash a prosperous, healthy future.
 Politics and public politics often follow culture rather than define it.
-The more that achievement values are promoted, manifested, and celebrated in the culture, the more they point to the radical liberalization of public policies needed to unleash the prosperous and healthy future, the more policymakers, always seeking votes and public approval, will need to bow to the will of such a future!
+As achievement values are promoted, manifested, and celebrated in the culture, they will point to the radical liberalization of public policies needed to unleash the prosperous and healthy future, the more policymakers, always seeking votes and public approval, will need to bow to the will of such a future!

 So how can you mark Human Achievement Day and help create an achievement culture?